xd2287/transformers/docs/source/en/model_doc/biogpt.md

 This model was contributed by [kamalkraj](https://huggingface.co/kamalkraj).
 The original code can be found [here](https://github.com/microsoft/BioGPT).

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [biogpt](https://huggingface.co/models?other=biogpt)

 ## Documentation resources

 - [Causal language modeling task guide](../tasks/language_modeling)